 In 2003, Dean co-founded Scene Cinema Ltd., which worked with many organisations to develop video projects and media programmes for Degree, BTec and Diploma, as well as courses of study for 'gifted and talented' students, 'special needs' students, young offenders and teachers.
 Scene Cinema also produced award-winning boardgames under its imprint Ludorum Games.
-In 2010, the company acquired the rights to the Melissi Digital Classroom, which is now used to help teachers to deliver language classes in educational, government and military institutions around the world.
+In 2010, the company acquired the rights to the Melissi Digital Classroom, which is now used to help teachers to deliver language classes in educational, government and military institutions across the world.

 Dean ceased to be a Scene Cinema/Melissi director in 2016.

 Dean received his PhD for a thesis on women in science fiction film from The University of Hull in 1999.
 This followed a BA(hons) degree in Drama and 3 years as a theatre technician at Essex University Theatre.